thomaskbird/basic-frontend-tutorial/tutorial-assets/tutorial.md

 # Tutorial

-We'll be building this example website:
+We'll be building this example website, it will contain three main templates, a homepage, inside and contact us template.
+We'll start by building this homepage:

 [![alt text](img/sample-full-finished-example.jpg "Full example")](img/sample-full-finished-example.jpg)

 To run this code and view it, go into your command prompt and cd into this directory then run this command:

 `php -S localhost:8000`

+## Homepage template creation

 #### Step 1
 - Create an index file, for this tutorial we'll use the `.php` extension so that you can make use of some basic php scripting.